• Home

 The sliding scale represents the idea that financial resources, including income, are not and should not be the only determining factor in whether or not someone can access our program.
 If you have greater financial means and are able to contribute more, you will be allowing greater accessibility to other participants to join our program.

-If you need financial assistance beyond what is reflected in our sliding scale, please fill out the Financial Aid Form as part of your registration packet, see link below.
+If you need financial assistance beyond what is reflected in our sliding scale, please fill out the Financial Aid Form as part of your Registration Packet.

 To Sign Up: